mattions/neuronvisio/README.markdown

 - 3D visualization of the model with the possibility to change it runtime
 - Creation of vectors to record any variables present in the section
 - Pylab integration to plot directly the result of the simulation
-- Explore of the timecourse of any variable among time using a color coded scale
+- Exploration of the timecourse of any variable among time using a color coded scale
 - the GUI runs in its own thread so it's possible to use the console (strongly suggested ipython)

 ## Install